mattberther/duplicate_email_remover/README.md

 ## Known Issues
 Currently, this code is suited to my particular situation: a named "Archive" folder, and a command line app.
 Offering options to support "dry runs", different folder names, and potentially even an Outlook add-in would be great in future versions.

+If you run this with the default Outlook settings, you will receive a warning dialog for every message that Outlook attempts to process.
+When there are a substantial amount, this can become quite a nuisance.
+To get around this, you can start Outlook as an administrator, and go to Options on the File menu.
+Click the Trust Center tab, and then Trust Center Settings.
+On the programmatic access tab, select "Never warn me about suspicious activity". *PLEASE* make sure to turn this back on after you're done running this program.

 ## Warranties
 Please keep in mind that there are no warranties with the code.
 It worked well for me; your mileage may vary.